FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 Automated capture.
 Audit-defensible records.

-OpsMed’s workflows generate the billing record as a byproduct of doing the work — no manual logging, no timers, no extra admin burden.
+We generate your billing record as a byproduct of doing the work — no manual logging, no timers, no extra admin burden on your end.

 Every workflow action is timestamped